elizalive/Timeline/README.md

-# Super Awesome Vertical Timeline
+# A Fork of WNYC/Balance Media's Super Awesome Vertical Timeline

 **Timeline** shows a series of events in a vertically time-sorted structure.